I was a shy kid.

 So shy in fact that in first grade I was put in the STAR program.
 Twice a week, along with a handful of other “struggling” kids, I spent an hour with he nicest old lady on Earth, working on things like simple puzzles and word association games.
 We talked about colors, and learned how to fold paper.
 She’d challenge us with “over,” we’d reply in unison “under.”

-I didn’t realize that I was in a class for “slower” kids.
-I was there because I wasn’t speaking much, and my teacher thought I was a slow learner.
-I was just shy, unchallenged and bored.
+I didn’t realize I was in a class for “slower” kids.
+I was there because I wasn’t speaking much, and my teacher labeled me a slow learner.
+I was just shy, unchallenged, and bored, Miss Avezzano.

-One day I decided it felt good to prove that I knew all the answers, and began answering every question in class like the other “smart” kids.
+One day, I discovered how good it felt to prove that I knew all the answers, and began answering every question in class- like all the other “smart” kids.
 The following year we received a letter stating that I was chosen for the DISCOVER program for gifted students.
 I was still so shy that I missed the first meeting, because I wouldn’t speak up to tell my teacher I was selected.
-Inaugural meetings are always boring anyway.
+The first day is always boring anyway.

 The point is this: our society is designed to favor and even reward extroverts, while doing the opposite for introverts like me.
 Many children- close to half actually- are far more contemplative than outwardly expressive.
 Unfortunately, this can be misconstrued as a lack of intelligence or social skill (which is why “slow” and “smart” are in quotes).
 And though introverted and shy are not synonymous, they are oftentimes perceived to be one in the same.

 In Jiu Jitsu, the shy and introverted kids often become the best students.
 Why is that?